vpetersson/docker-puppetmaster/README.md

 ## Volumes

-**tl;dr:** This is where you store your permanant data outside of the container.
+**tl;dr:** This is where you store your permanent data outside of the container.

-Since Docker containers are ephimeral by nature, we need to store all sensitive data outside of the container using volumes.
+Since Docker containers are ephemeral by nature, we need to store all sensitive data outside of the container using volumes.

 There are three different volumes that we will be using: